 Branches

-The executive and legislative branches make up presidential democracy.
-Even though these two branches are totally independent of one another, they always cooperate to watch over one another.
+The executive and legislative branches make up a presidential democracy.
+Even though these two branches are independent of one another, they always cooperate to watch over one another.
 As a result, these two branches never interfere with one another and always allow the other to operate effectively.

 Speed